-The landlord/agent must fill in a condition report and provide this to you when you move in.
+The landlord/agent must give you a condition report when you move in.
 The report describes the condition of the premises.
+It must be filled in by you and the landlord/agent at the start and the end of the tenancy.

-The landlord/agent must give you 2 copies -one for you to keep and one for you to return to them.
-You must complete your condition report and return one copy to the landlord or agent within 7 days of moving in.
+The landlord/agent must give you 2 copies - one to return to them and one for you to keep.
+Complete and return the report within 7 days.